ElisabethStrunk/LinuxServerConfiguration/set_up_a_TLS-SSL_certificate.md

 # Set up a TLS/SSL certificate

+> This document is part of the [*Linux Server Setup*](README.md) project and is to be viewed within this context.

 The web application I deployed onto my server has a user authentication system utilizing Google sign-in as well as Facebook sign-in.
 Both Google and Facebook allow only secure connections.
 So, for my app's authentication system to work I had to set up a TLS/SSL certificate for my server.<br>
 <br>
-The following steps describe how to set up a TLS/SSL certificate for an Apache server running a WSGI app on a Amazon Lightsail Ubuntu 16.4 LTS instance.
+The following steps describe how to set up a TLS/SSL certificate for an Apache server running a WSGI app on a Amazon Lightsail Ubuntu 16.4 LTS instance.<br>
 <br>

 ## Configure your firewall